MIPI

 Note: After entering the corresponding command, the audio playback progress will be displayed in the terminal.

-gst-launch-1.0 uridecodebin uri=file:///home/pi/test.mp3 ! audioconvert ! audioresample ! autoaudiosink ## The parameter after "location" should be modified according to the actual video file path
+gst-launch-1.0 uridecodebin uri=file:///home/pi/test.mp3 ! audioconvert ! audioresample ! autoaudiosink ## The parameter after "uri" should be modified according to the actual video file path

 Command parameter description: